Joseph J. Arvay, OC, QC*

 Cathie Boies Parker graduated in 1994 from the Faculty of Law, University of Victoria, where she received the Law Society Gold Medal and Prize.
 Her areas of practice include constitutional, administrative, privacy, environmental, aboriginal and labour and employment law, as well as general civil litigation.

 Robin Gage is a 2001 graduate of the Faculty of Law at UBC, and was called to the Bar of the Law Society of British Columbia in 2003 after clerking for the Supreme Court of British Columbia.
 She has a broad commercial and civil litigation practice with a focus on public law including environmental, aboriginal, constitutional law, employment and administrative law.
 Robin has appeared at all levels of court and before administrative tribunals.

-Alison maintains a general litigation practice with a focus on areas of public law.
-She has argued cases at all levels of court including in British Columbia, Alberta, the Federal Court and the Supreme Court of Canada.
+Alison is an experienced trial and appellate lawyer with a general litigation practice that focuses on areas of public law..
+She was called to the bar in 2009 and has argued cases at all levels of court in British Columbia, Alberta, the Federal Court and the Supreme Court of Canada.
 Her litigation practice engages a wide variety of practice areas including areas of constitutional law, administrative law, aboriginal law, environmental law, civil forfeiture and criminal law, among others.